 Why did you decide to join the firm?

 I was also attracted to the culture.
 People help people grow here.
-And as an associate, I cannot emphasize enough how much the Firm has helped me advance.
+I cannot emphasize enough how much the firm has helped me advance.

 What is a typical day like for you?

 My days differ a lot.
 We put together pitchbooks, prepare financial models for clients and develop forecasts and valuations.
 It's a very fast-paced industry.
 A client might ask us to respond to a request for proposal and our deadlines are usually measured in hours; it could be 48 hours, or as little as six.